Mirzakhani's work on earthquake flow

-A measured geodesic lamination is a closed subset of a hyperbolic surface foliated by geodesics with a transverse measure of full support.
+A measured geodesic lamination is a closed subset of a hyperbolic surface foliated by non-intersecting geodesics with a transverse measure of full support.
 See \cite[Section 11.6]{Ka} and \cite[Section 8.3]{M} for the basic properties of measured geodesic laminations.

 \begin{rem} A closed multi-curve is an example of a measured geodesic lamination.
-However if you take a generic geodesic lamination and intersect it with a transverse arc, you will get a cantor set with a non-atomic measure. \end{rem}
+However if you take a ``typical" geodesic lamination and intersect it with a transverse arc, you will get a Cantor set with a non-atomic measure. \end{rem}

-If $\lambda$ is a geodesic lamination on $X$, the the connected components of $X\setminus \lambda$ are called the complementary regions.
+If $\lambda$ is a geodesic lamination on $X$, the connected components of $X\setminus \lambda$ are called the complementary regions.
 There are finitely many.
 Each is bounded by geodesics.
 The complementary regions can be ideal polygons, and can also be surfaces with genus that are bounded by closed geodesics and/or ``crowns" of geodesics meeting in cusps.

-Geodesic in the universal cover $\bH$ correspond to unordered pairs of distinct points on the circle $S^1$ at infinity.
+The universal cover of $X$ can be identified with the hyperbolic plane $\bH$.
+Geodesics in $\bH$ correspond to unordered pairs of distinct points on the circle $S^1$ at infinity.
 Given two different points $X,Y$ of Teichm\"uller space, one obtains an isotopy class of maps from $X$ to $Y$.
 Lift such a map to obtain a map from $\bH=\tilde{X}$ to $\bH=\tilde{Y}$.

-Any such map from $X$ to $Y$ is a quasi-isometry, so the lifted map from $\bH=\tilde{X}$ to $\bH=\tilde{Y}$ extends to a homeomorphism between the circles at infinity.
+One can show that any such map from $X$ to $Y$ is a quasi-isometry, so the lifted map from $\bH=\tilde{X}$ to $\bH=\tilde{Y}$ extends to a homeomorphism between the circles at infinity.
 Hence geodesics on $X$ are in correspondence with geodesics on $Y$, by considering the endpoints of the geodesic on $S^1$.
 In this way a measured geodesic lamination for one hyperbolic metric uniquely determines one for any other hyperbolic metric, and we can think of measured geodesic laminations as topological rather than metric objects.
 Denote the set of all measured geodesic laminations by $\ML$.